 The 2 Steps of an App Modernisation Evaluation

 The application assessment framework can be divided into two phases and two tiers for various sized businesses.
 The first level is for small and medium-sized enterprises (SMBs).
 This is for a short period of engagement in which you can do an application assessment and provide a final report.

 The second level is for businesses, depending on customer requirements.
 For example, a bank or telecommunications provider is not the same as a government agency.

-There are additional criteria to consider, including complexity, the technology involved, the number of stakeholders involved, and the organisation’s application size.
-However, both tiers employ the same two modernisation approach:
+There are additional criteria to consider, including complexity, the technology involved, the number of stakeholders involved, and the organization’s application size.
+However, both tiers employ the same two modernization approach: